-If you are charged with hiring an event planner for your next corporate meeting, whether it be for a pharmaceutical investigator meeting or a company’s national sales meeting, the task may seem daunting, especially if this is new territory for you.
+If you are charged with hiring a professional event planner for your next corporate meeting, whether it be for a pharmaceutical investigator meeting or a company’s national sales meeting, the task may seem daunting, especially if this is new territory for you.
 What key factors should you consider when hiring a corporate event planner to execute your next meeting?
 What are the important questions to ask?

 Every single day we are amazed by the variety and depth of questions that we are asked by our existing and potential new clients.
 Each of their unique perspectives help us to enhance the conversation about what Miller Tanner Associates can bring to the table throughout our partnership development.
 Plus, it allows us to find potential new ways to expand our global service offerings to fit each client’s individual needs.